Buy Their Way to Freedom: When faced with the need

 system.
 As the serfs left, the feudal system began to decline.

-Not all the serfs left, even those who could afford
+Not all the serfs left the manor, even those who could afford

 their freedom.
 Where could they go?
 Some serfs bought their freedom, but